Your Electric Dollar

-Knowing the answer to this question will help you understand why your electric bill is the size it is.
+Knowing the answer to this question will help you understand why your electric bill is the amount that it is.
 Many of us do not realize what we receive for the money we spend on electricity each month.
 Too often, we see only the bottom line (the dollars) and not what we are paying for.

 Most of us wouldn’t think of buying any commodity without knowing exactly what we were getting for that money.
-Whether it’s pounds of oranges, number of pork chops, or gallons of gas, we consciously compare prices and are very aware of what our food or gasoline dollar is buying.
+Whether it’s pounds of oranges, the number of pork chops, or gallons of gas, we consciously compare prices and are very aware of what our food or gasoline dollar is buying.
 Why isn’t it that way with electricity?